-DRUG AND ALCOHOL POLICY AND PENALTIES
+DRUG AND ALCOHOL POLICY

-The Highlands School District recognizes its responsibility to educate, prevent, and intervene in the use and abuse of all drug, alcohol, and mood-altering substances by the entire student population.
+The Highlands School District recognizes its responsibility to educate, prevent, and intervene in the use and abuse of all drug, alcohol, and mood-altering substances by students.

 Through the use of curriculum, classroom activities, community support and resources, a strong and consistent administration and faculty effort, and rehabilitative and disciplinary procedures, the Highlands School District will work to combat the problems associated with substance abuse that permeates our society.